replicatedhq/kots.io/content/kotsadm/registries/kurl-registry.md

 Registry username and password can be found in the `registry-creds` secret in the default namespace.

 ### Limitations
-Currently the image garbage collection feature has following limitations.
+Currently the image garbage collection feature has following limitations:

 #### Shared image registries
-The image garbage collection process assumes that the registry is not shared with any other instances of kots nor any external applications.
+The image garbage collection process assumes that the registry is not shared with any other instances of KOTS nor any external applications.
 If the embedded registry is used by another external application, this feature should be disabled to prevent image loss.

 #### Customer supplied registries